HendraAnggrian/r-properties/README.md

 }
 ```

-then apply it in your module, along with idea plugin:
+Then apply it in your module, along with idea plugin:

 ```gradle
 apply plugin: 'idea'
 apply plugin: 'r'
 ```

-that's it, `R` are now automatically generated after compilation with default behavior.
+That's it, `R` are now automatically generated after compilation with default behavior.

 Usage
 -----